Scottish Gaelic: Literature

 From the sixth century to the present day, Scottish Gaelic has been used as a literary language.
-Two prominent writers of the twentieth century are Anne Frater and Sorley MacLean.
+Two prominent writers of the twentieth century are Anne Frater and Sorley MacLean, described by the Scottish Poetry Library as one of the major Scottish poets of the modern era.

 Names

 Personal names

 Gaelic has its own version of European-wide names which also have English forms, for example: Iain (John), Alasdair (Alexander), Uilleam (William), Catrìona (Catherine), Raibeart (Robert), Cairistìona (Christina), Anna (Ann), Màiri (Mary), Seumas (James), Pàdraig (Patrick) and Tòmas (Thomas).

 Not all traditional Gaelic names have direct equivalents in English: Oighrig, which is normally rendered as Euphemia (Effie) or Henrietta (Etta) (formerly also as Henny or even as Harriet), or, Diorbhal, which is "matched" with Dorothy, simply on the basis of a certain similarity in spelling.
 Many of these traditional Gaelic-only names are now regarded as old-fashioned, and hence are rarely or never used.